Background pattern

 • sleep disorders

-• uterine or Fallopian tube tumors
+• tumors in the uterus or Fallopian tube

 • memory loss, severe headaches